tomeiss/cai-reconstruction/README.md

 Coded Aperture Imaging (CAI) promises a better trade-off between sensitivity and spatial resolution in imaging of gamma sources.
 However, it requires image reconstruction to obtain an interpretable image.
 This repository contains two commonly used reconstruction for CAI: MURA Decoding and convolutional 3D Maximum Likelihood Expectation Maximization (3D-MLEM) algorithm, an extended version based on the original algorithm from [Mu et al](https://ieeexplore.ieee.org/document/1637528).
 Both can be used for planar reconstruction and 3D reconstruction.
 Additionally to MURA Decoding, a method called "Accorsi Decoding" is implemented as well.
 It corresponds tightly to the implementation from [Roberto Accorsi's dissertation](http://hdl.handle.net/1721.1/8684) and is added here for the sake of completeness.
-Compared to MURA Decoding, it somtimes yields slightly better results, but is generally less robust to noisy detector images.
+Compared to MURA Decoding, it sometimes yields slightly better results, but is generally less robust to noisy detector images.

-If you decide to use these implementation, please cite the following publication:
+If you decide to use this implementation, please cite the following publication:

 *Meißner, T., Cerbone, L. A., Russo, P., Nahm, W., & Hesser, J. (2024).
 3D-localization of single point-like gamma sources with a coded aperture camera.
 Physics in Medicine & Biology, 69(16), 165004, https://doi.org/10.1088/1361-6560/ad6370*